 2. Manage client files:

-- Maintain confidentiality in all aspects of record keeping.
+- Maintaining confidentiality in all aspects of record keeping is essential.

-- Records all data on clients as required by Mawarnkarra.
+- Record all data on clients as required by Mawarnkarra

 3. Program responsibilities: